martinstoeckli/SilentNotes/README.md

 ## Security

 Whenever an application promises security and confidentiality, users just have to trust the developer team.
-Not only is it challenging to do encryption right, users are more and more used to pay with their personal data, to benefit from new technologies.
+Not only is it challenging to do encryption right, but also users cannot be sure whether they pay with their personal data, to benefit from new technologies.
 We believe that the best way out of this dilemma is to publish the entire code, this is why SilentNotes was turned into an open source project.

 ## Credits